Lesson 7: Combining Representations

-Distribute: Give a copy of Activity Guide - Pet Records - Activity Guide and ASCII to Binary Table - Reference to each pair.
+Distribute: Give a copy of the activity guide and ASCII to Binary Table to each pair.
 Ensure each group has access to the binary widget from earlier in the chapter.

 Because the name does not fill up all the space it has available, student may wonder why bytes 06 and 07 exist.
 Remind them that without the structure of the record, the computer will not know where to look.
 If the image were to start at Byte 06, the computer would interpret it as a character in the name.

 Students should use the binary widget to decode the numbers and their ASCII to Binary tables to decode the letters.
 There is no need to decode the image because it is already in the correct formatting to see it directly.